Davagulez/Davagulez/README.md

 * 🌍  I'm based in Argentina
 * 🧠  I'm currrently learning PHP, Laravel and Symphony
-* 🔭 I’m currently working in a company with a team, maintaining the platform and planning new projects, I also work with a team carrying out projects for companies
+* 🔭 I’m currently working in a company as a backend developer, together with a team, maintaining the platform and planning new projects.
+Also, Im working with a team carrying out projects for companies
 * 🤝  I'm open to collaborating on all projects

 ### Skills